jaswanthpallavolu/Ebook_library_-Hackoonamatata-/README.md

 usr_secret = bdgfudsgisd4  in line no 82 " /router/loginRouters.js"

-for checking the User page and Admin page
+For checking the User page and Admin page

   Admin page:
   emailId: Admin1@gmail.com
   password: Admin@1